Puspa Indah

-Puspa Indah (Beautiful Flower) is a fourth studio album by Indonesian singer Chrisye, working in collaboration with Guruh Soekarnoputra.
-The album was released in June 1980 by Musica Studios.
+Puspa Indah (Beautiful Flower) is the fourth studio album by Indonesian singer Chrisye, released in June 1980 by Musica Studios.
+Recorded in collaboration with Guruh Soekarnoputra, the album, which had an easy listening influences, was well-received.

 Recording

 After the failure of Percik Pesona (Stain of Enchantment; 1979), Chrisye decided to distance himself from the pure pop sound that had made the earlier albums Badai Pasti Berlalu (The Storm Will Surely Pass; 1977) and Sabda Alam (Nature's Order; 1978) successful.
-After a period of introspection and contemplation, he decided to stick with pop, but give it a romantic theme with easy listening influences.
+After a period of introspection and contemplation, he decided to stick with pop, but gave it a romantic theme with easy listening influences.

 Guruh Soekarnoputra, songwriter son of former president Sukarno, contributed significantly to the project; he wrote the lyrics for all the songs except "To My Friends on Legian Beach" and "Gita Cinta" ("Serenade"), as well as all the melodies except "Interlude - Kenang-Kenangan" ("Interlude - Memories").
 For "To My Friends on Legian Beach", Indonesian poet Sitor Situmorang wrote the lyrics, while Eddy Iskandar handled the lyrics for "Gita Cinta".
 The melody for "Interlude - Kenang-Kenangan" was written by long-term collaborator Jockie Soerjoprajogo.

 Musically, Yockie played the keyboard and harmonica, while Chrisye played the bass and guitar, both electric and acoustic.
 Roesma of Musica Studios served as recording engineer during the recording sessions in Jakarta.